Sunday, May 31, 2026

 Midway had a licensing contract with the NBA, NFL, MLB and NHL, the big four sports leagues, to develop sports games.
 The first one that came out on the N64 and PS1 was NFL Blitz.
 And as we head into the next generation of gaming, more sports games kicked in and Blitz continues.
 MLB has Slugfest, NHL has Hitz and NBA has Ballers.
 It literally fits the 6th generation era into a T.

 What has also fits the generation into a T is when EA followed suit to develop sports games with flashy elements.
 They were released under the EA Sports BIG label in 2000 when the PS2 came out.
 The label has street sports games based on leagues.
 Then it was phased out in 2008 and the company moves on to make mainstream sports games every year.
 They are done by big companies and lacked innovations.
 Many people liked to play sports games that are flashy, grotesque and fun, the ones released in the generation.
-We have seen some grotesque and wacky gameplay in them and they aged well today.
-And that's great for the learning curve.
+We have seen some grotesque and wacky gameplay in arcade style sports games.
+That's great for the learning curve.

 Anyway, if we go back to the Midway part, they were the publishers of the Mortal Kombat franchise.
 Upon home console releases of the very first game of the franchise, it became controversial due to graphic violence and gore.
 It sparked the senate hearings held by Joe Lieberman and Herb Kohl, and the creation of the ESRB.